Tips on how to help children transition from the summer holidays, back to school.

 Research shows that some student’s headaches increase when it is time to transition from the summer holidays back to school.
-Here are some tips on how to help children transition from the Summer holidays back to school.
+And parents can help ease the tension.

 While some students are happily anticipating going back to school, some literally have headaches thinking about it.